Director of Student Services

 What is a “Major Life Activity?”

-Major life activities include: Caring for one’s self, performing a manual task, walking, seeing, hearing, speaking, breathing, working, and learning are the nine major life activity areas.
+Major life activities include caring for one’s self, performing a manual task, walking, seeing, hearing, speaking, breathing, working, and learning.

 What is a “Record” of Impairment?

 A record of impairment may include a history of an impairment and/or a diagnosis of assessment of an impairment.

 When is an Individual “Regarded” as having such an Impairment?

 When the district’s perception of, response to, reaction, or attitude toward the student results in treating the student as having an impairment, then the student will be considered disabled and protected under Section 504.